 The Community Research Ethics Office (CREO) aims to strengthen and support community research by responding to the needs of community researchers to easily access an ethical support and review process.

-CREO’s work aligns with the three core principles in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2).
+CREO’s work aligns with the three core principles in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2, 2018).
 CREO includes a fourth principle reflecting the impact research has on communities as well as individuals.
-These principles are:
+Our four core principles are:

 Respect for Persons

 Concern for Welfare

 Concern for Justice

 Click the link below to see a chart that illustrates how these four principles are aligned with community research ethics: CREO’s principles chart

 Please be advised that as of March 1, 2022, amendment fees are now applied when amendments are made to approved projects and phased applications.
 The fees for changes are based on the same sliding-scale as the original application and reflect the amount of time needed to review the amendments/phases.
 The amendment fee structure is as […]21 April, 2022

 CREO’s Board remains active and available to conduct ethical reviews.
 Please submit your application documents to email@example.com Our Board is also available if you have questions around how to adapt your research projects to account for COVID-19 considerations.1 June, 2020